LabyMod/labymod4-api-wiki/docs/pages/server/packets.md

 in the data that can be sent.

 The downside of this is that it is even more important to read and write packets correctly.
 Therefore, it is recommended to share the classes on the server and client-side.
-We for example use the `core` artifact, which you will also use, in LabyMod 4.
+The `core` artifact for example, is also shared between the implementation in LabyMod 4 and the server.

 For an easier process of creating packets, we provide the classes `PayloadReader` and `PayloadWriter`.
 Both contain a variety of methods to read and write data from and to the ByteBuffer for any types thinkable.
 From collections and